ZoeLeBlanc/is578-intro-dh/_schedule/04-introducing-dh-data.md

 ## Lab Workshop Session

-- Introduction to transforming & visualizing data
+- Introduction to transforming and visualizing data